awsdocs/aws-java-developer-guide-v2/doc_source/examples-cloudwatch-get-metrics.rst

 Listing Metrics
 ===============

-To list |cw| metrics, create a :aws-java-class-prev:`ListMetricsRequest
+To list |cw| metrics, create a :aws-java-class:`ListMetricsRequest
 <services/cloudwatch/model/ListMetricsRequest>` and call the |cwclient|'s :methodname:`listMetrics`
 method.
 You can use the :classname:`ListMetricsRequest` to filter the returned metrics by namespace, metric name, or dimensions.